 - The ability to count the intangible e.g. providing robust, actual data on occupancy for a potential hotel developer

 What is your favourite function of T-Stats?

-I use ‘build a table’ a lot and find it the most useful way to extract data.
+I use ‘Export Data’ a lot and find it the most useful way to analyse data.
 I mainly use accommodation occupancy and visitor attraction data, but like to mix it all up.
-If market intelligence is in isolation I feel it doesn't mean much and so this enables us to look at the trends over a few years.
+If market intelligence is in isolation I feel it doesn’t mean much and so this enables us to look at the trends over a few years.
 If you just look at the year before it could have been a really good or bad year and therefore misleading.

 Give us a good example of how T-Stats has helped you